-We are extremely fortunate the University of Colorado offers robust professional development opportunities on a wide range of topics.
+We are extremely fortunate so many robust professional development opportunities on a wide range of topics are readily available.
 The question is how well does the knowledge and skill you obtain transfer to the workplace?
 Do you use it?
 Does it have the desired impact?

 For instance, you just spent 16 hours you didn’t have attending a Crucial Conversations workshop.
 You leave the training excited and with a renewed sense of confidence.
 You are ready to tackle that next difficult conversation.
 Then several weeks, or maybe months, pass and you have yet to try out your newfound skills.
 Finally, the moment arrives, and…you freeze.
 You cannot remember how to begin.
 You revert to old habits handling it the same way you always have with a less than desirable outcome.
 You feel deflated.
 How do we avoid this?